Simon Kerrod: Club career

-He joined English RFU Championship side Jersey in January 2016.
+He joined English the RFU Championship side of Jersey in January 2016.

-On 21 February 2017, Kerrod makes move to the Aviva Premiership with Worcester Warriors from the 2017-18 season.
-On 21 March 2019, Kerrod sign for Premiership rivals Harlequins from the 2019-20 season.
+On 21 February 2017, Kerrod makes a move to the Aviva Premiership with Worcester Warriors from the 2017-18 season.
+On 21 March 2019, Kerrod signed for Premiership rivals Harlequins from the 2019-20 season.

 International career

 In October 2020 Kerrod was called up to a senior England training squad by head coach Eddie Jones.